Exploring Diversity and Gender Equity (EDGE) at UH Hilo

 ADVANCE projects around the nation have created a robust, informative web-portal where interested parties can explore the many initiatives supported by projects across the country.
 This site has links for a variety of useful tools, resources, event announcements, and more.

-Additionally, the ADVANCE program works in collaboration with American Women in Science.
-Please visit the American Women in Science ADVANCE web site to find out more about this important collaboration.
+Additionally, the ADVANCE program works in collaboration with Association for Women in Science.